 PSPP 203: Managing and Evaluation

-This interactive course is delivered as a 2-day classroom workshop and in an online format.
-It gives learners the skills and knowledge to manage contracts effectively and handle any performance or other issues that arise.
-Participants learn how to invoke contract remedies with minimal disruption to the contract deliverables and outcomes, and handle potential contract extensions, modifications, and renewals so that they do not create policy, legal or other risks for their organization.
-This session also explores the key legal and practical considerations for moving towards termination and transition to a new contractor or service provider.
+You’ll learn how to invoke contract remedies with minimal disruption to the contract deliverables and outcomes, and handle potential contract extensions, modifications, and renewals so that they do not create policy, legal or other risks for your organization.
+You’ll also explore the key legal and practical considerations for moving towards termination and transition to a new contractor or service provider.

-Participants learn how to analyze, evaluate and document contract performance, and how to ensure that file documentation provides a clear snapshot of how the contract unfolded and how any disputes or issues were resolved.
-The final step in the procurement and contract management cycle covers the importance of post-contract evaluation and internal team debriefing – capturing the lessons learned to incorporate them into the planning phase of the next contract or project.
+This final step in the procurement and contract management cycle covers the importance of post-contract evaluation and internal team debriefing – capturing the lessons learned to incorporate them into the planning phase of your next contract or project.
 Course description.

 PSPP 101 (highly recommended)